Didisimmons/LILELI-QUIZ-GAME/readME.md

 A 20-quiz questionnaire has been linked to the website to assess users' awareness of Consent and Sexual Harassment.
 With the rising number of assault cases in the workplace, homes, friendships, and relationships, it is critical to educate everyone and guarantee that we are all educated and not violating the rights of others.

 ![overview of LILELI on all devices](assets/images/overview.png)

+#### NOTE TO ASSESSOR:
+For security reasons, GitHub has disabled a feature known as the 'interest-cohort' which has affected my quiz game.
+The deployed website start button on the quiz page is unresponsive.
+This is further explained in the Bug section of the [Testing](test.md)file.

 ## Project Goal